 More than a texture patch?
-(Part 6)Jul 26, 2022
+(Part 6)

 The compression had an effect but it was negligible.
-It was obvious that Gothic rendered the textures differently than expected.
+It was obvious that Gothic renders the textures differently than expected.
 But for what reason, how does it work and can we take advantage of it for our project?

-Through the Gothic I 3D+ Mesh-Patch by davied, I later became aware that the lighting in Gothic can also be influenced in other ways.
+Through the Gothic I 3D+ mesh patch by davied, I later became aware that the lighting in Gothic can also be influenced in other ways.
 As you can see from the screenshots, the shadows of the objects are rendered softer.
 But how did he manage that?

 What has not yet been mentioned in any article are the so-called materials.
 The texture contains only the image data, the properties are stored in the associated material.
 However, Gothic 1 has only a few properties compared to modern engines and most of them are not important.
 The material group (matGroup), for example, controls which sound is played when the player walks over a surface with this material.
 A special case is the material group WATER.
 If you use it, the surface is rendered semi-transparent, the collision check is deactivated and the player can swim in it.
 Among other properties for animated textures, one of interest remains: The smoothing angle (smoothAngle).

 This is the threshold value for the angle between two faces, which influences the rendering of the shadows.
 If the respective angle is below the threshold, the edge is rendered softly.
 If it is above, it is rendered hard.
 In Gothic it is 60° by default.
 The following spheres are geometrically completely identical, only the shadows are rendered differently: